 Ballistix Sport LT 8GB DDR4

 This is a budget DDR4 gaming RAM from Crucial.
 It supports Intel XMP 2.0 and can reach speeds up to 2666MHz.
-Here I am using 8GB single module because you can easily add another one if you want to upgrade in future.
+Here I am using 8GB single module because you can easily add another one if you want to upgrade in the future.
 Ballistix Sport LT DDR4 is low profile RAM that comes with an aluminum heatspreader for better cooling and heat dissipation.
 For now, 8GB RAM is more than enough for a game streaming PC build.

 |Ballistix Sport LT 8GB DDR4 RAM Specifications|